solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 When the command is done, you will get an output file at the root of your directory.
 This file will have a naming format of `build-XXXXXXXXXXX.apk`.
 Locate this file in your file explorer and **_drag it_** into your emulator.
-The emulator should show a message that it is installing the new APK.
+A message should show on the emulator saying that it is installing the new APK.
 When it finishes installing, you should see the APK as an app icon in the emulator.

 The app that was installed is just a scaffold app from Expo.
 The last thing you'll need to do is run the following command to run the development server: